QuenWi/Java300Challanges/ReadMe.txt

     I implemented them all in one.
 The method is XSum.
 You can there find the sum of any amount of elements.
 -[32 3Sum Closest]
     It is implemented in the method XSum_Shortest.
+You can additional do it with every amount of elements.
 -[35 Longest Common Prefix]
     I don't understand the problem.
+Therefor I didn't solved it yet.
+[38 Median of two sorted Arrays]
+    It is wrong.
+I've to do it another time again.